 When the defense lawyer has a liable plaintiff that is hard to call a liar, they sometimes argue that the victim’s pain medications since the car crash have caused an analgesic rebound or medication overuse headaches.

 Exacerbation of Existing Headaches

 The toughest headache cases are an exacerbation of injury when the victim already struggled with headaches and claims the crash made them worse.
-Defense neurological experts argue that it is impossible to sort out which how much pain is attributable to the trauma of the crash. responsible for neck pain and chronic daily headache as she experienced these symptoms after both of them.
+Defense neurological experts argue that it is impossible to sort out how much pain is because of the trauma of the crash.
+You can win these cases.
+But you need a credible client and a great expert witness.